przemastro/java-selenium-cucumber-framework-template/README.md

     MainPage - mostly definitions of Web Elements

     WebEventListener - method definitions for driver listeners.
+    MathFormula - usage of shunting-yard algorithm to "read" math formula from Scenario.feature

     Runner - runner of tests.
 User can run tests directly from this file or from maven.